time-whispers/Spam_Mail_Prediction/README.md

 4. Spam can crash mail servers and fill up hard drive.
 5. Billions of dollars lost worldwide.

-To understand how this Spam Mail Prediction works just open the Jupyter Notebook, there I have mentioned step by step guide
+To answer these kindly view the Spam Mail Prediction Jupyter Notebook, there I have mentioned step by step guide.